 However, unfortunately, manufactures have historically just replaced one toxic ingredient for another very similar one in order to get around a ban such as this one.
 For example, for their non-stick cookware, DuPont now uses a substance called GenX instead of polytetrafluoroethylene (PTFE).
 Although they initially said it was safer, GenX has been found to cause the same problems as PTFE in lab tests.

 So, just because some specific PFAS are now outlawed in food manufacturing doesn’t necessarily mean their replacements are any safer.
-(There are over 9,000 different kinds of PFAS chemicals, so a ban on the entire class of chemicals instead of just a few of them would be a much more beneficial move.)
+(There’s estimated to be around 15,000 different kinds of PFAS chemicals, so a ban on the entire class of chemicals instead of just a few of them would be a much more beneficial move.)

 Another ingredient of major concern in microwave popcorn is diacetyl, which is an artificial flavor that gives popcorn that super-buttery taste.
 Diacetyl is also used in other products like margarine, baked goods, candy, e-cigarettes, and even pet food.